4.95 from 18 reviews

 Ingredient Notes

-• Pumpkin puree: be sure to use 100% pumpkin puree, and not the pumpkin pie mix.
+• Pumpkin puree: Be sure to use 100% pumpkin puree, and not pumpkin pie mix.

-• Bread flour: I’ve found bread flour yields a moist and soft roll compared to all-purpose flour.
+• Bread flour: I’ve found that bread flour yields a moister and softer roll compared to all-purpose flour.
 This is due to the liquid bread flour can absorb.
 I highly recommend bread flour, but all-purpose will work OK if you’re in a bind!
+Make sure you’re using the spoon and level method to measure your flour when baking.
+Too much flour can result in drier cinnamon rolls, which you don’t want with these!

 • Active dry yeast: Using active dry yeast makes the rise time a little bit longer (~20 minutes).
-But good news is, you can use instant yeast too and follow the directions the same!
+You can also use instant yeast and follow the directions the same, just note the rise time will be shorter!

-• Sugar and Brown sugar: I love using a combination of both sugars to feed the yeast and activate the dough.
-Light or dark brown sugar works.
-(I usually use dark!)
+• Sugar and brown sugar: I love using a combination of both brown sugar and granulated sugar to feed the yeast and activate the dough.
+Light or dark brown sugar both work.
+I usually use dark brown sugar for that extra-rich, molasses flavor.

-• Spices: pumpkin pie spice, cinnamon and salt.
-Feel free to use fresh nutmeg, cloves, etc. if you’d like to add more warming, cozy vibes!
+• Spices: You’ll need pumpkin pie spice, cinnamon, and salt.
+Feel free to add fresh nutmeg or cloves if you’d like extra warming, cozy vibes!

 Step by Step Directions